globalize/globalize-accessors/readme.md

 ## Introduction

 Generator of accessor methods for models using Globalize.
-Use globalize-accessors with a list of translated fields you want easily access to and extra :locales array listing locales for which you want the accessors to be generated.
+Use `globalize-accessors` with a list of translated fields you want easily access to and extra `locales` array listing locales for which you want the accessors to be generated.

 This way a single form can be used to edit given model fields with all anticipated translations.